Decades of experience representing patients

 Product Liability Laws

-Lawsuits claiming injury because of prescription or over the counter drug use, are generally brought as product liability cases, and frequently as class actions.
+Lawsuits claiming injury because of prescription or over the counter drug use, are generally brought as product liability cases, and sometimes as class actions.
 State laws vary so it is important to be familiar with the laws in your state to determine whether you have a viable claim.

 Under most state laws, you could file a drug injury claim based upon the following theories: